Pisco Formation: Description

-Fauna
+Paleobiota of the Pisco Formation

 The Pisco Formation has provided a rich resource of marine fauna, including marine mammals like cetaceans and seals, large fishes, reptiles, and penguins.
 It is also one of the richest sites in the world for fossil cetaceans, with close to 500 examples being found in the formation.

 The oldest fossils of the aquatic sloth Thalassocnus (T. antiquus) come from the Aguada de Lomas horizon of the Pisco Formation and were dated at roughly 7 Ma.
 The youngest specimen (T. carolomartini) was found in the Sacaco horizon and dated to approximately 3 Ma.
 Thalassocnus was preyed upon by the probable apex predators of the environment, Livyatan and megalodon.
 The youngest strata belonging to the formation have been dated at 2 Ma, corresponding to the Early Pleistocene (Uquian).
-Fossils of the Humboldt penguin were found in these deposits at the Yauca locality.
+Fossils of the modern Humboldt penguin were found in these deposits at the Yauca locality.